 With enough participation within an area, the data could potentially reveal emerging clusters of infections not detected by testing.
 Such an outbreak could show up as a spike in local users reporting combinations of COVID-19 symptoms such as dry cough, fever, and loss of smell, Zhang says.

 Researchers elsewhere in the world have launched similar efforts.
-Such surveys are not intended to replace testing people for SARS-CoV-2, according to Eran Segal, a computational biologist at Israel's Weizmann Institute of Science.
-However, “these questionnaires are the only tool that can present a general picture of the virus’s outbreak across the country,” he said in a statement.
+Such surveys are not intended to replace testing people for SARS-CoV-2, according to Eran Segalexternal link, opens in a new tab, a computational biologist at Israel’s Weizmann Institute of Science.
+However, “these questionnaires are the only tool that can present a general picture of the virus’s outbreak across the country,” he said in a statementexternal link, opens in a new tab.

 Segal, creator of Israel’s Predict-Corona app, is working with Zhang to organize the Coronavirus Census Collective, an effort to set international standards and encourage collaboration that so far has 11 members.